Hand-holding notebook written Medicare Supplement Insurance

 HealthPlans of NC

-This article will focus on what supplemental insurance is and why you need it.
+This article will focus on supplemental insurance and why you need it.
 It will also answer questions like, what is the average cost of a Medicare supplement?
 And, what is the average cost of medicare part B supplemental insurance?

 What is Supplemental Insurance for Medicare, and Why Do You Need It?